Armaniii/WIBA/README.md

  </p>

 ## 🚀 **NEW** API Release
 The WIBA API is now available!
 Easily integrate argument detection, topic extraction, and stance identification into your projects.
 Check out the [API Documentation](#new-api-release) for more details and example usage.
+Access at [WIBA Docs](http://wiba/dev/redoc)

  ## Table of Contents
 1. [Overview](#overview)